schnoddelbotz/whisper-ui/README.md

 or video input files to plain text. whisper-ui uses [Fyne](https://fyne.io/) to build the UI.

-[Download a whisper-ui release](https://github.com/schnoddelbotz/whisper-ui/releases), currently available for macOS and Windows.
+[Download a whisper-ui release](https://github.com/schnoddelbotz/whisper-ui/releases), available for macOS and Windows and Ubuntu.

 Note that the releases built via github [workflow](.github/workflows/release.yaml) are not signed.
 For macOS, this means you have to remove quarantine flag (using `xattr -d com.apple.quarantine ...`).